marcus-wuertz/Quarterly-Assessment-2/README.md

 -Your answers should be either A, B, C, or D, and the program will tell you if you are correct -After you've answered all the questions in the table, youll see your total score, and will be asked if you'd like questions from another category
 -Programmers should also exclusively interact with the terminal UNLESS they added another table, in which case they should include the table(s) in the 'user_input' and the following if statement
+-If you added a question into a preexisting table, there is no need to alter the code on this file